-What to Expect After a Wisdom Teeth Extraction
+What to Expect After a Wisdom Tooth Extraction

 Recovery takes about three to four days on average, although it could be as long as a week in some cases.
 You should be able to return to your normal routine the day after surgery, but you should still avoid strenuous exercise, smoking, spitting, and drinking from a straw; these activities could dislodge the stitches or blood clot protecting your wound.
 Plan on eating soft foods at first and working your way up to more solid meals.
 Call us immediately if pain, swelling, or bleeding grows worse.